legacysurvey/legacysurvey/pages/dr8/description.rst

 The Tractor code runs within the geometrical region of a brick to produce `catalogs`_ of extracted sources.
-This fitting is performed on the individual exposures that overlap the brick, without making use of image stacks (such as those detailed on the `files`_ page).
+This fitting is performed on the individual exposures that overlap the brick, without making use of image stacks (such as the `image stacks`_ detailed on the `files`_ page).
 This preserves the full information content of the data set in the fits, handles masked pixels without the need for uncertain interpolation techniques,